leonardo-fan/leonardo-fan/README.md

 ## Intro to me
 Currently a Commerce & Computer Science student at UNSW in the Co-op Scholarship program with professional experience across technical & project business analysis, customer experience, data migration, data visualisation and business process mapping.
 I'm also;
-- 🌱 Learning and working on full stack web apps
+- 🌱 Working on full stack web apps
 - 👥 Looking to collaborate on anything cool
 - 👀 Interested in piano, martial arts and all things technology 🙌